 By 12:15 p.m., we were out of food, and they were still coming.
 Apparently, the beautiful weather brought out about 200-300 more attendees than was anticipated.
 They said the numbers that they originally gave me were a little exaggerated!
 Yikes, OMG!!!
 The team hit the streets – General Manager Jeff Jolly to W. Hillsborough McDonald’s to pick-up 60 McDoubles, Amanda DuBose and CSC Accounts Payable Specialist Sandra Cappuccilli returned from Publix with PBJ pre-made sandwiches and bags of chips, and Helen Wayman returned with pizza pies.
 By 1:30 p.m., all were fed, happy, and our mission was accomplished, albeit in an unorthodox manner.

 Touching hearts with superior service were the following:

-Vice President, Community Relations Bob Conigliaro and his bride Farzi, Executive Assistant to Blake Casper Rhea Davis, Finance Analyst Bob Davis, Insurance Administrator Debbie Midulla, Accounts Payable Specialist Karen Davis, MUG/IT Specialist Chester Johnstone and his wife Erin, Human Resources Assistant Mary Martinez, CSC Accounts Payable Specialist Sandra Cappuccilli and her son Braden, Vice President, Training Robbie Oberle and her Mom Ellen Story, Accounting Assistant Alexis Griffith and her friend, Payroll Specialist Kristin DiPiazza with her husband CSC Service Technician Rafael and son Dominic.
+Vice President, Community Relations Bob Conigliaro, Executive Assistant to Blake Casper Rhea Davis, Finance Analyst Bob Davis, Insurance Administrator Debbie Midulla, Accounts Payable Specialist Karen Davis, MUG/IT Specialist Chester Johnstone, Human Resources Assistant Mary Martinez, CSC Accounts Payable Specialist Sandra Cappuccilli, Vice President, Training Robbie Oberle, Accounting Assistant Alexis Griffith, Payroll Specialist Kristin DiPiazza and her husband CSC Service Technician Rafael and son Dominic.

 Thank you to all the big hearted contributors that helped to make this operation a great success.